Subjects overview

 Read moreConsidering the increasingly complex environmental, social and governance challenges facing today's business organisations, it is essential to develop an integrated understanding of business and its role in society.
 In this subject, students will be challenged to explore a multinational business from multiple perspectives to develop a systems view of the organisation and its global business environment.
 Through readings, discussions, case studies, projects and other learning activities, students will develop a more nuanced view of the purpose and functioning of business, the expectations of stakeholders, and the challenges and opportunities inherent in addressing those expectations.
 This exploration will include understanding the functional areas of business as well as how each can work together in an overall design to enable an integrative and innovative approach to responsible and sustainable business.

-Read moreUnderstanding how the planet works has never been more important as a topic in tertiary education.
-A practical understanding of that and how it can affect humanity is vital.
-This knowledge will be required to combat climate change through all career structures.
-Understanding climate change is now as important as learning how the economy, the legal system and how our national and international society works because it will affect all of these in the future.
-This subject will introduce you to climate change through Earth and Global Systems, climate mechanisms, ocean and atmospheric interactions and changes in the future world.
-In this subject, the climate change complexity is explained within the realm of general undergraduate knowledge.
-We will discuss current and future outcomes of climate change together with climate processes, human activity, impacts on biodiversity, the oceans and biological extinction.
-Major issues arising include drought, desertification, rising heat, natural disasters and loss of habitats and habitable and agricultural areas.
-Increasing sea levels and severe weather events will impact human habitation, cause forced migration, food production and the loss of animals, fish, and their habitats.
-All these issues will challenge the world’s economic systems, political boundaries, global communities, international law, geopolitical boundaries and our philosophy towards others and the natural world.
-Forced population movement and migrations caused by sea level rise as well as changes in disease patterns will compound these problems, particularly with a growing world population.
-The subject will provide you with the ability to filter out misinformation about the causes and consequences of climate change, and how you can face your future with a greater understanding of how to tackle a changing world.
+Read moreUnderstanding how the planet works has never been more crucial in tertiary education.
+A practical understanding of this and its impact on humanity is vital.
+This knowledge is essential across all career structures to combat climate change.
+Understanding climate change is now as important as understanding the economy, the legal system, and our national and international societies, as it will affect all these areas in the future.
+This subject introduces you to climate change through Earth and Global Systems, climate mechanisms, ocean and atmospheric interactions, and future world changes.
+The complexity of climate change is explained within the realm of general undergraduate knowledge.
+We will discuss current and future outcomes of climate change, its impacts on biodiversity, oceans and human activity, and we will study best practice climate adaptation and mitigation efforts of communities, cities and governments.
+Major climate adaptation issues include drought, desertification, rising heat, natural disasters, and the loss of habitats and agricultural areas.
+Increasing sea levels and severe weather events will impact human habitation, cause forced migration, affect food production, and lead to the loss of animals, fish, and their habitats.
+These issues will challenge the world’s economic systems, political boundaries, global communities, international law, geopolitical boundaries, and our philosophy towards others and the natural world.
+Forced population movements and migrations caused by sea level rise, as well as changes in disease patterns, will compound these problems, particularly with a growing world population.
+This subject will equip you with the ability to filter out misinformation about the causes and consequences of climate change and help you face the future with a greater understanding of how to tackle a changing world.

 Read moreIn this subject, you'll learn about the history, theory, and practical aspects of public policy.
 You'll explore international and domestic issues, gaining insights into contemporary political landscapes and honing critical skills for policy evaluation.
 A particular focus lies in analysing the actors and institutions integral to policy development.
 You'll engage with key aspects of public policy, from its definitions and theoretical frameworks to its implementation, evaluation, and the role of media and ethics.
 The subject examines Australia's diplomatic machinery, national security, human rights protections, and environmental policies, providing a well-rounded understanding of the diverse factors shaping modern policy landscapes.

-Read moreThis subject introduces you to the history, structure, development and world view of the United Nations (UN).
-The subject analyses the UN as the centre of world diplomacy as well as a supranational human rights and welfare agency.
-Engaging in this subject's unique activities will expand your understanding of the intricate makeup and limitations of an organisation designed to ‘save succeeding generations from the scourge of war’.
-You will explore a range of topics including the embrace of international organisations, the structure of the United Nations, international Peacekeeping, human rights, and international development.
+Read moreThis subject introduces you to the history, structure, development, and worldview of the United Nations (UN).
+The subject analyses the UN as the centre of world diplomacy and as a supranational human rights and welfare agency.
+Engaging in this subject’s unique activities will expand your understanding of an organisation's intricate makeup and limitations designed to “save succeeding generations from the scourge of war.”
+You will explore various topics, including the embrace of international organisations, the structure of the United Nations, international peacekeeping, human rights, and international development.

 Read moreClimate Law in Context is an elective subject in undergraduate programs offered by the Faculty of Law.
 This introductory level law subject investigates the scientific, regulatory, philosophical and cultural contexts of the law applying to climate change and its implications.
 This subject prepares students for more advanced examinations of climate change and climate law in other subjects.